cliffordlab/cliffordlab.github.io/ethics.md

 ## <a name="expectations"></a> Work environment/expectations

-Graduate study is rather like working in a startup, or an apprenticeship.
+Graduate study is rather like working in a startup or an apprenticeship.
-You will do a bit of everything from data collection, to fixing computers and entertaining visitors.
-Clearly a large part of your time will be spent coding and writing up reports.
+You may do a bit of everything from data collection to fixing computers and entertaining visitors.
+Clearly, a large part of your time will be spent coding and writing up reports.
 As your supervisor I will try to meet with you for an hour every other week - sometimes more, sometimes less.
-You'll see me in group meetings much more often, except when I'm traveling, or I'm on holiday.
-I’ll respond to emails almost daily and I’ll expect you to do the same, except during holidays and weekends.
+You'll see me in group meetings much more often, except when I'm traveling or I'm on holiday.
+I’ll respond to emails almost daily, and I’ll expect you to do the same, except during holidays and weekends.
-I often miss emails (extreme inbox overload) so don't be afraid to email me a few times to remind me.
-Generally I'm really flexible about vacation time and I want you to take your holidays when you like or when you most need them ... your mental (and physical) health is the most important part of your development, and if you don't take breaks you will burn out.
+I often miss emails (extreme inbox overload), so don't be afraid to email me a few times to remind me.
+Generally, I'm really flexible about vacation time and I want you to take your holidays when you like or when you most need them ... your mental (and physical) health is the most important part of your development, and if you don't take breaks, you will burn out.

 Please let me know when you plan to leave well in advance, just in case there’s an important visitor turning up or we have critical deadlines.